karldiab/MicrocontrollerCPUBenchmark/README.md

 The test functions by finding prime numbers via brute force.
 The program starts at 2 then tests every integer by attempting to divide that number with every integer from 2 to the square root of the number.
 If none of the divisors result in a remainder of 0, the number is prime.
+I could of skipped every even number as they can never be prime but that wouldn't of improved the integrity of the test.
+Make sure to choose the same test duration for each of your tests as the difficulty to find a prime increases.

 RESULTS: